home A Better Calendar desktop calendar SoftwareProgramming servicesGet supportHow to reach us

 How do I share calendars with other users on a network?

-While networking is not directly supported by the program, you can easily share calendars via basic Windows folder sharing and the /Dfdir command line option (changes the calendar data directory).
+While networking is not directly supported by the program, you can easily share calendars windows Windows folder sharing and changing the 'Calendar Data Folder".

 When I first start the Calendar, it displays a different calendar than I expect even though the calendar I want to see is checked under the File->Calendar menu.